skule/bylaws/bylaw-3.md

    1. The incoming overseeing Officer;
    1. The outgoing overseeing Officer;
    1. Two (2) Project Director(s), Internal Representative(s), or Discipline Club Chair(s).
+1. Unless otherwise specified in Bylaw 3, each Project Director Hiring Committee shall include all members from each bracket outlined in Sections 7.2.1.a through 7.2.1.c, and no more than two (2) members selected from Section 7.2.1.d.
-1. If an insufficient number of members under 7.2.1.d are interested in sitting on the hiring committee, their place may be taken by Board Members or Officers as needed.
+   1. If an insufficient number of members under 7.2.1.d are interested in sitting on the hiring committee, their place may be taken by Board Members or Officers as needed, at the discretion of the CRO.
 1. Should the outgoing Officer be unable or unwilling to sit on the hiring committee as per 7.2.1.b, their place shall be filled in the following order of precedence:
    1. Any current Member who has previously served in that Officer position.
    1. Any Alumni Member who has previously served in that Officer position within the past 4 years.